Investigate Defender for Identity security alerts in Microsoft Defender XDR

 If you select the three dots next to Manage alert, you can Link alert to another incident, Create suppression rule (available for preview customers only), or Ask Defender Experts.

-In the Excel file, you now have two links available: View in Microsoft Defender for Identity and View in Microsoft 365 Defender.
+In the Excel file, you now have two links available: View in Microsoft Defender for Identity and View in Microsoft Defender XDR.
 Each link will bring you to the relevant portal, and provide information about the alert there.

 - Try our interactive guide: Detect suspicious activities and potential attacks with Microsoft Defender for Identity